Beat the summer heat! Regain your energy with authentic summer vegetable curry made from spices

 The aroma of spices stimulates your appetite

-Spices used in curry, such as cumin, coriander, and turmeric, have a unique aroma that stimulates the sense of smell and stimulates the secretion of saliva and gastric juices, naturally stimulating your appetite.
+The spices used in curry, such as cumin, coriander, and turmeric, have a unique aroma that stimulates the sense of smell and stimulates the secretion of saliva and gastric juices, naturally stimulating your appetite

 Enjoy the bounty of summer vegetables in curry